Caninsulin®

 A.

 Injections should be given subcutaneously (under the skin) about 2 to 5cm (1 to 2 inches) below the spine or backbone.
 Constantly vary the injection location from behind the shoulder blade to just in front of the hip bone, and alternate injections between your dog’s left and right sides.
-Your vet can show you the recommended locations for injections.
+Your vet or vet nurse can show you the recommended locations for injections.

 Download the Administration Sheet for instructions on how to give Caninsulin® to your dog.